CS196Illinois/WebHackerspace_Flask_Lectures/FlaskLecture1-Routes/README.md

 ```

 The return statement has to be a string or be rendering a template.
 A template contains the HTML necessary to render the page correctly.

+# Try it yourself
+ 1. Add a route that takes in a first and last name and displays both of them on the page.